pine-vm/pine/guide/csharp-coding-guidelines.md

 If the last item is not on the same line as the first, the items must be placed so that each starts on a new line.

 For multiline collection expressions, the closing bracket must be placed on a new line after the last item.
 For argument lists and parameter lists, the closing parentheses must be placed on the same line as the last item.

+For argument lists in the multiline form, the first argument must be separated from the opening parens with a line break.

 For example, the following code: